 DC Follows Suit

-Never had the issue of drug use been in the world of comics.
+Never had the issue of drug abuse been in the world of mainstream comics since the Golden Age.
 That was until it appeared in an early 1971 issue of The Amazing Spider-Man.
 By the end of silver age, DC Comics had watched Stan Lee and Marvel break new ground and revolutionize the comic industry.
 Sales of their main characters declined, and Marvel had the majority of the market during the bronze age of comics.

 Following suit to the drug use issue that Marvel brought to light in Spider-Man, DC followed suit with an illegal drug use storyline by Dennis O'Neil and legendary artist Neal Adams in Green Lantern/Green Arrow #85.
 In this comic issue, Green Arrow's sidekick, Speedy, was depicted as a heroin addict.

 DC Comics also followed Marvel's suit during the bronze age by introducing the social issues of racism and civil rights.
 Marvel had long brought this subject to the attention of comic book readers with the famous mutant team The X-Men.